 FOR FURTHER INFORMATION CONTACT:

-GAO addressed the in-house competitor standing issue in Dan Duefrene; Kelley Dull; Brenda Neuerburg; Gabrielle Martin, B-293590.2 et al., Apr.
-19, 2004, 2004 CPD ¶ 82.
-In that decision, GAO concluded that, notwithstanding the May 29, 2003 revisions to OMB Circular A-76, the in-house competitor in a public-private competition conducted under the Circular was not an offeror and, therefore, under the then-current language of CICA, a representative of an in-house competitor was not an interested party eligible to maintain a protest before GAO.
+GAO carefully considered the comments received and ultimately addressed the in-house competitor standing issue in Dan Duefrene; Kelley Dull; Brenda Neuerburg; Gabrielle Martin, B-293590.2 et al., April 19, 2004, CPD ¶ 82.
+In that decision, GAO concluded that, notwithstanding the May 29, 2003 revisions to OMB Circular A-76, the in-house competitor in a public-private competition conducted under the Circular was not an offeror and, therefore, under the current language of CICA, no representative of an in-house competitor was an interested party eligible to maintain a protest before GAO.

-On the same day that the Dan Duefrene decision was issued, the Comptroller General sent a letter to the cognizant congressional committees, explaining that, because an in-house competitor did not meet the then-current CICA definition of an interested party, GAO was required to dismiss any protest that an in-house competitor filed.
+On the same day that the decision Dan Deufrene, et al. was issued, the Comptroller General sent a letter to the cognizant congressional committees, explaining that, based on GAO's legal analysis of its statutory authority to decide bid protests under CICA, because an in-house competitor did not meet the current CICA definition of an interested party, GAO was required to dismiss any Start Printed Page 75879protest filed by an in-house competitor.
 In the letter, the Comptroller General recognized that policy considerations, including the principles unanimously agreed to by the congressionally-chartered Commercial Activities Panel, weighed in favor of allowing certain protests by in-house competitors with respect to A-76 competitions and, as a result, Congress might want to consider amending CICA to allow GAO to decide such protests.
-Consistent with that letter, the National Defense Authorization Act for Fiscal Year 2005 amended CICA to permit certain protests by in-house competitors.
-The revisions to GAO's Bid Protest Regulations in this final rule implement the statutory provisions.
+Consistent with that letter, the National Defense Authorization Act for Fiscal Year 2005 amended GAO's statutory authority under CICA to decide protests filed by in-house competitors.

 Issues Not for GAO Review